Selling a UK Property From Overseas

-Selling a UK property from abroad is legally allowed, but the seller will need to provide valid proof of identification and proof of ownership of the UK property.
+Selling a UK property from overseas is legally allowed, but the seller will need to provide valid proof of identification and proof of ownership of the UK property.

 Call 0800 862 0206 for your FREE sale price estimate

-How to sell a UK property while living abroad
+How to sell a UK property while living overseas

 Last updated by Mark Grantham on 20th December 2023